JLTRY/jogallery/README.md

 ## Features

-The package includes a component (helper), one plugin and one module
+The package includes a component and a plugin
-- component_jogoogleauth
-- user/jogoogleauth : a plugin to be able to connect to Joomla with Google credentials
+- component_jogallery : used to configure galleries of your images
-- modules/jogoogleauth : a module that shows a button to connect to Joomla with Google credentials
+- pllugins/content/jogallery : a plugin that helps to include a galleyr into your articles

-## 2025-09-23 version 1.0.0
+## 2025-12-08 version 3.0.0

 Initial version